futtta/autoptimize/readme.txt

 == Changelog ==

+= 3.1.15.1 =
+* fix for “Uncaught Error: Using $this when not in object context” when preloads are set

 = 3.1.15 =
 * also add fetchpriority=high to preload set on Extra tab
 * improve exit survey display in RTL languages